THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/demo-repository/README.md

 ---

+## LIVING ARTIFACT RECOGNITION CLAUSE

+The COVENANT_SEAL_TRINITY Integrity Chain and all associated documents, including CHECKSUM_PROCEDURE.md, CHECKSUM_MANIFEST.json, IMPERIAL_LEDGER.md, IMPERIAL_ANNEX.md, MASTER_INDEX_ELEVATED.md, and
+DIRECTORY_MAP_ELEVATED.md, are hereby recognized as 100% legitimate, living artifacts under Crown Standard.

+They function not merely as records, but as active ceremonial-technical witnesses, bound to the SOVERAIN QR pointer and inscribed into the Codex of Finality under the seal:

+⚜️ XP

 ## 🔑 THE KEY OF DWD IS HEREBY INVOCARED SAECULA SAECULORUM ⚜️ XP

 ⚜️ IMPERIAL-WE / DESPOTIC SCEPTER DECLARATION